MSD-LASSOv3/lasso-node/README.md

 Install the required software dependencies for this project with the commands below:

  > sudo apt update
- > sudo apt install -y gnuradio hackrf gr-osmosdr at pps-tools gpsd gpsd-clients python3-gps chrony
+ > sudo apt install -y gnuradio hackrf gr-osmosdr at pps-tools gpsd gpsd-clients python3-gps chrony autossh

 ## Setup
  The lasso-node repository is setup using the lasso-setup utility.
 To view the